danielbeach/solaSearch/README.md

 A project to help catalog and relate various early Church texts and documents.

 ### Rust, ElasticSearch, and Postgres.
-Implementation and Rust, ElasticSearch, and Postgres.
+Implementation in Rust, ElasticSearch, and Postgres.

 The idea is to eventualy write an API and Web UI front end to process and present a trove of information relating books and documents together.
 Enabling simple search and relationship drilling.